FOTW beschäftigt sich mit der Wissenschaft der Vexillologie (Flaggenkunde).

 from left: Examples (2); Arms and Flag of Mogilany, Poland (Jarig Bakker)

-Flag and Arms of Zapresic, Croatia (fotw); Flag of Kreis, Switzerland (fotw); Flag and Arms of Tursko, Czech Republic (fotw)
+Flag and Arms of Zaprešić, Croatia (fotw); Flag of

-A heraldic term sometimes used when a cross (either plain or decorated) does not extend to edges of a shield, banner of arms or flag (see also ‘couped 2)’ and ‘Greek cross 2)’).
+A heraldic term sometimes used when a cross (either plain or decorated) does not extend to edges of a shield, banner of arms or flag (see also ‘couped 2)’ and ‘Greek cross’).

-Please note that, unless referring to a plain cross, this term is always accompanied by a further description, for example a “cross botonny couped”.
+Please note that, unless referring to a plain cross, this term is always accompanied by a further description, for example a “cross tau couped” (as illustrated above), or “cross crosslet couped” as shown in the following definition.

 The heraldic term for a cross which does not usually extend to the edges of a shield, flag canton or panel, but whose arms have a short transverse bar inserted (see also ‘cross 2)’).